ashgrantham/discord-bot/README.md

 The token uploaded in the files is now invalid so good luck stealing it lol, you will need to install node_modules in the folder,

-*Note everyone can use every admin command*
+*Note everyone can use every admin command*,

+**Version 1.1:**

+Added mute and unmute commmands (!mute, !unmute), if you type !mute @whoyouwant to mute it mutes them indefenetly, or you could type !mute @whoyouwant 1m for 1 minute or 1s for 1 second or 1h for 1 hour or 1d for 1 day or 1 for 1 ms etc.